TylerBaze03/Projs/CIS/README.md

 Security in computing, a lot of stuff done with cypher.
-I chose to do it all in python as python had a lot of functions that were useful for this stuff such as numpy for matrix multiplication
+I chose to do it all in python as python had a lot of functions that were useful for this stuff such as numpy for matrix multiplication.

+Probably my favorite project was the hill cypher, really satisfying to create and run!